 Sometimes I get worried going into a title that has held such a steady line of solid storytelling with the amount of hype that’s behind it.
-You can feel the sinking feeling in your gut starting to build that an issue is going to fall short, but again Sean Gordon Murphy gave us a power hitting issue.
+You can feel the sinking feeling in your gut starting to build that an issue is going to fall short, but (again) Sean Gordon Murphy (write and artist) gave us a power hitting issue.
 Expecting substantial strides in plot is the safe bet so far, as we continue to see the story moving forward in every issue and there hasn’t been a moment of pause.

 I don’t believe there’s been a title where you don’t get at least one issue that seems like you’ve run into a brick wall, and the story seems to go nowhere.
 I do expect to come across one eventually for BATMAN: WHITE KNIGHT, but the fact that Murphy has been able to keep his foot on the gas through the first three is a good sign that we might not hit a slump with this masterpiece.